Elizabeth Kolbert: Books

 Under a White Sky: The Nature of the Future focuses on the various kinds of environmental crises created by the Anthropocene and different degrees of technological solutions available to humanity to address them.
 Nevertheless, the book is also critical of full-blown techno-solutionism.
 The title refers to the most extreme climate change mitigation strategy, solar geoengineering, designed to reflect sunlight from the earth.
 Throughout the book she explores how a technological fix for one problem can lead to other problems, while acknowledging the important role these technologies might play.
+During an interview with Red Canary Magazine, discussing Under a White Sky, Kolbert says this when asked how people should think about nature, “I’m really interested in the book in this extraordinary moment that we live in, where it is increasingly difficult to draw the line between humanity and nature, because we’re such a powerful force on planet Earth.”

 H is for Hope: Climate Change from A to Z was published in 2024.
 Illustrated by artist Wesley Allsbrook, the book documents the history of climate change along with our uncertain future in twenty-six essays for each letter of the alphabet.

-Life on a Little-Known Planet: Dispatches from a Changing World came out in 2025.
+In an interview with Grist, led by Kate Yoder, when asked about her decision on structure in her book H is for Hope: Climate Change from A to Z, Kolbert stated:Well, this book is my attempt to do that.
+I can’t give you the poster child for climate change that’s going to change everyone’s perceptions of it, or the story that’s going to finally cut through all the BS.
+Many approaches have been taken, some are more successful than others, but we still seem stuck.
+And I was really trying in this book to get around that problem, or fool around with that problem, that the traditional narratives don’t seem to work.Kolbert’s most recent book, Life on a Little-Known Planet: Dispatches from a Changing World, published in 2025, brings a lot of Kolbert’s works together.
+It highlights some of her most impactful writing and articles she’s published throughout the years.
+Life on a Little-Known Planet was recognized as one of the best books of the year by the Washington Post, Time, Esquire, Smithsonian Magazine, Publishers Weekly, Kirkus Reviews, and Library Journal.
 The book is a collection of Kolbert's stories on topics ranging from the rights of nature to the "insect apocalypse."

 Personal life

 Kolbert resides in Williamstown, Massachusetts, with her husband, John Kleiner, and three sons (Ned, Matthew, and Aaron).
+Kolbert and her husband Kleiner married February 9, 1991 in Albany, New York.
+Her husband Kleiner graduated from Amherst College with a master’s degree from Cornell in Physics.
+He works as an English professor.